 - Talk to your friends and family – “Have you heard of Multiple Disadvantage?”

 Multiple Disadvantage is when a person experiences a combination of homelessness, addiction, re-offending and mental ill health at the same time.
 People facing this complex mix of challenges are also sometimes victims of domestic abuse, are likely to have poor physical health, may be sex-working and may be in debt.

-Sometimes, people experiencing Multiple Disadvantage die because the right care and support is not there at the right time.
-Wednesday 3rd July 2019 was the first ever Multiple Disadvantage Day and is an important step in raising awareness, helping to reduce stigma and reminding us all that these issues are not going to go away easily.
+Many people experiencing Multiple Disadvantage die prematurely because the right care and support is simply not there at the right time.
+The work delivered by the Fulfilling Lives Programme, and the campaigns we promote, are an important step towards raising awareness, helping to reduce stigma and reminding us all that these issues are not going to go away easily.
 Huge changes are needed in our attitudes towards other people, and in the approach society takes in caring for those facing Multiple Disadvantage.
 With your support, we are hopeful that we can influence these changes, and help shape a support system that works better for some of the most excluded people in society.

 I’m a professional working in a related field.
 How do I find out about training for my team/organisation?

 Visit the contact page on the website of your local project and get in touch to see what training opportunities are available.

 What should I do if I see a homeless person?

 Follow advice from The Big Issue and send an online alert to StreetLink.
 Your local project may offer a street outreach service, or know of one in the area.
 Visit your local project’s website to find out more.

 Someone in my family is experiencing Multiple Disadvantage.
 How can I help them?

 It can be hard for families and friends, especially if you have been affected by the behaviours of someone facing these challenges.
 Relationships break down and many people end up estranged from their families.
 If you do have contact with someone in your family who is struggling to get the care they need, gently let them know that there are organisations offering a different kind of support.